-Save Up to 25% Off Disney World Resorts for Spring & Summer 2023
+Save Up to 25% Off Disney World Resorts for Summer 2023 (ENDED EARLY)

-This is actually the second of two general public promos being released by Walt Disney World today.
+This is actually the second of two general public promos being released by Walt Disney World at the beginning of the year for the first half of 2023.
 There’s also the “Free” Disney Dining Card Deal, which runs for the late summer through September 2023.
-Between these two deals and the previously-released Save Up to $100 Off Walt Disney World Nightly Resort Rates tiered discount for the general public, there are currently promotions for most dates between now and September 14, 2023.
+Between these two deals for the general public, there are currently promotions for most dates between now and Fall 2023.
 Pretty good coverage as compared to last year!

 Here are the discount details from Walt Disney World.
 Save on rooms at select Disney Resort hotels: